Skip to content

 Bringing money in and out of Central Africa involves specific currency regulations and limits.

-• When departing from the Central African Republic, travellers must declare any amount of local or foreign currency exceeding XAF 1,000,000 or its equivalent in other currencies.
+Travellers entering or leaving Cameroon or the Central African Republic must declare any local or foreign currency exceeding XAF 1,000,000 or its equivalent.
+Failure to declare may lead to penalties.

 Ordering Central Africa CFA Francs online